-Homemade cranberry sauce is a necessity for holiday turkey meals, but what do you do with the vats of leftovers?
+Homemade cranberry sauce is a necessity for holiday turkey meals, but what do you do with all the leftovers?
 Below you'll find a healthy recipe for cranberry sauce along with some ideas for using the remainder after the holiday season.